haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 carPark.close();
 ```

-The *problem* with the above is that all state is saved within our `CarPark` instance and as we park or
+The *problem* with the above is that all state is saved within our `CarPark` instance, and as we park or
 unpark cars, that instance is modified.
 That's called a side-effect.
-A side-effect is any operation which
+A side-effect is any operation that
-happens within a function which is collateral. imagine a `sum/2` function which apart from summing two
+happens within a function that is collateral.
+Imagine a `sum/2` function that, apart from summing two
-numbers and returning the result saved it to a database.
+numbers and returning the result, also saved it to a database.
 The saving to the database is a side-effect.

 I'm aware that I still haven't explained the concept of purity, but I wanted to talk about side-effects
 first because it greatly helps understand purity.
 In a nutshell, a function is pure when it has no
 side-effects.
-Easy right?
-Making functions pure isn't that easy if you're not used to it though.
+Easy, right?
+Making functions pure isn't that easy if you're not used to it, though.
 Printing
-a value to the log, changing a global variable or simply changing some mutable state within the application
+a value to the log, changing a global variable, or simply changing some mutable state within the application
 makes our function impure.

 You might be wondering: *why is purity such a big deal though?*.
 That's the lesson I learnt the hard way.
-By the the time I realised, I had a whole layer which was scheduling cron jobs, saving records to a database
+By the the time I realised, I had a whole layer that was scheduling cron jobs, saving records to a database,
-and interacting with the web, a bunch of bugs and no easy way to create tests to fix them.
+and interacting with the web—a bunch of bugs, and no easy way to create tests to fix them.

-As we keep our code, specially our domain-logic, pure it is easier to test and overall more predictable.
+As we keep our code (especially our domain logic) pure, it is easier to test and overall more predictable.
 Purity keeps the code simple, while impurity increases the complexity.
 Let's check out an example to
 illustrate it.